 - Living in the United States – Information about housing, banking, transportation, mailing and shipping, entertainment and much more.

 Below is a list of items that many students use while in college.
 It’s not a complete list, nor is it necessary to have everything on the list.
 And don’t worry about bringing everything at once.
-It’s a good idea to wait and see what you really need before purchasing items.
+There are many local stores where you can buy most items you may need.

 List of what you should bring to campus: